Kalumburu Remote Community School (5236)

 From 2019, the school has been part of the Kimberley Schools Project, a federally-funded initiative established to strengthen teaching pedagogy and improve outcomes for Kimberley students.
 The four pillars of the project are targeted teaching, better early years learning and care, regular attendance, and increased student and community engagement.
 Kalumburu School receives support in the form of professional learning, coaching and funding through its participation in the project.

-In 2021, the school runs a 0-3 KindiLink program, two Early Years classes, four composite Primary classes and two composite Secondary classes.
+The school currently runs a 0-3 KindiLink program, two Early Years classes, three composite Primary classes and two composite Secondary classes.
+Specialist teachers run Health and Physical Education, Cooking and Art classes across the school.
+A local language (Wunambal) is taught through a weekly class.